oilbeater/malacca/README.md

 - 🛠️ **Comprehensive Feature Set**
   - 🔑 **Virtual Key**: Manage access permissions using virtual keys, providing more granular control over API access.
   - ⚡ **Caching**: Reduce latency and costs by caching repeat requests.
+  - 🛡️ **Guard**: Deny the request if the request or response has inappropriate content.
   - 📊 **Analytics**: Track the status, error, latency and usage of tokens, allowing you to understand and manage API costs.
   - 📋 **Logging**: Record requests and responses to further fine-tune or reinforcement learning.
   - 🚦 **Rate Limiting**: Protect upstream API resources by controlling request rates.
+  - 🔄 **Fallback**: Fallback to CF Workers AI if the upstream API fails.

 ## Quick Start